theleadagency/full-stack-interview/README.md

         taps a range name the image should then get displayed (as illustrated by the BMW 2 Series in the design).
 When they tap the range name again, the image should be hidden

+## When your finished
+1. Bundle up your repository using the following command:
+    ```bash
+    git bundle create full-stack-interview.bundle --all
+    ```
+2. Upload the file you just created **"full-stack-interview.bundle"** to your prefered file sharing provider
+3. Finally email us the download link: <luke.miles@theleadagency.com>